OathPros/COMP3/source/feedback.rst

 Feedback
 ========

-Design patterns for showing information about events and status, and for requiring a response from users.
+The feedback section includes design patterns for showing information about events and status, as well as for prompting users for a response.

 Contents
 --------